 The status of the scan.
-Options include: Certificate

-Connecting, Timed Out Downloading, Exception Downloading, Not SSL, Exception in Sql, Invalid or

-Unreachable Host, Connection Refused, Bad SSL

-Handshake, Client Authentication Failed, No Certi-
+Options include: Certificate Found, Timed Out Connecting, Exception Connecting, Timed Out Downloading, Exception Downloading, Not SSL, Exception in Sql, Invalid or Unreachable Host, Connection Refused, Bad SSL Handshake, Client Authentication Failed, No Certificate, SSL Refused, Not Probed, Unknown.

-Found, Timed Out Connecting, Exception

-ficate, SSL Refused, Not Probed, Unknown.

-Certificate is self-signed (true/false).
+The query comparison operators vary depending on the type of field selected and the specific properties of the field.
+The list below shows the dropdown list comparison operators, as well as the equivalent query language syntax (in parentheses).